-In addition several security features independently implemented in hardware or controlled by software will be provided to ensure proper operation as well as integrity and confidentiality of stored data.
-This includes for example measures for memory protection and sensors to allow operation only under specified conditions.
+The TOE is intended to be used in a range of high security applications like banking and finance applications, communication highways (Internet access and transaction processing), Transport and ticketing applications (access control cards) and Governmental cards (ID cards, health cards, driving licenses).
+Several security features independently implemented in hardware or controlled by software will be provided to ensure proper operations and the integrity and confidentiality of stored data.
+This includes measures for memory protection, leakage protection and sensors to allow operations only under specified conditions.